The Italian Riviera’s Best Kept Secret

 As with all the locations along this splendid stretch of Mediterranean coastline, SML is very popular with Europeans.
 Many arrive by boats and yachts, particularly as it is so close to the French Riviera.

 But the easiest way to get here is by train.
-The closest big city is Genoa, which is where I hailed from, about 24km away.
+The closest big city is Genoa, which is where I hailed from, about 24km away (40 minutes).
 Perfect for a day trip, if that’s all the time you have.
-Cinqueterre (Five Towns) is also along this marvellous coast.
+Cinqueterre (Five Towns) is also along this marvellous stretch of coast.
+Be sure to check out my post for more information.

 The landscape is simply gorgeous.
-You have the colourfully painted facades of the village buildings, which are the signature look of most Italian port cities; the mountainous backdrop; the palm-treed promenade; the pebbled beach, and of course, the shimmering blue water, making it the idyllic holiday location.
-You will not want to leave.
+You have the colourfully painted facades of the village buildings, which are the signature look of most Italian port cities.
+The mountainous backdrop, the palm-treed promenade, the pebbled beach, and of course, the shimmering blue water, make it the idyllic holiday location.
+You will not want to leave this seaside paradise.

 Even on this winter’s day when I was here, it was a delightful 18°celsius.
 Can you believe it?
 It really is fabulous all year round.